AGLS Award for the Improvement of General Education

-Increasingly national and international education officials, accreditors, and faculty leaders associate “quality” education with student learning outcomes and continuous quality improvement processes.
-Academic leaders and accrediting bodies discourage viewing education as a simple act of passing a static body of knowledge from faculty to students.
-Instead, they value education practiced as a commitment to a set of collectively-practiced, ongoing activities: making institutional choices about the most important goals for student learning and defining the learning in terms of desired outcomes; developing a shared faculty commitment to actions such as high impact, active learning strategies and faculty development designed to increase student achievement; making informed judgments about student achievement; and ensuring continuous improvements in the educational program.
+National and international education officials, accreditors, and faculty leaders increasingly associate “quality” education with student learning outcomes and continuous quality improvement processes.
+Moving away from the view of education as a simple act of passing a static body of knowledge from faculty to students, they value education practiced as a commitment to a set of collectively-practiced, ongoing activities: making institutional choices about the most important goals for student learning and defining the learning in terms of desired outcomes; developing a shared faculty commitment to actions such as high impact, active learning strategies and faculty development designed to increase student achievement; making informed judgments about student achievement and the impact of various general education program support processes; and ensuring continuous improvements in the educational program.
 Despite the commitment of academic leaders and accreditors to these processes, too few institutions have succeeded in applying systematic improvement processes to the general education program.
-As a result, higher education accountability and improvement discussions assume higher education can benefit from models of innovative and effective general education program assessment.
+As a result, discussions about higher education accountability and improvement conclude that higher education can benefit from models of innovative, effective, and systematic general education program improvements and assessments.

 The Association for General and Liberal Studies is the national organization whose mission is singularly committed to quality general education programs and their central role in the liberal education of students.
-The organization invites institutions to apply for the 2013 AGLS Award for Improving General Education: Exemplary Program Processes.
+The organization invites institutions to apply for the 2015 AGLS Awards for Improving General Education: Exemplary Program Processes.
 The Award promotes institutional commitment to continuous quality improvement processes, recognizes faculty and institutions that practice these quality behaviors, and provides much needed examples of effective improvement processes.
-The 2013 Award will recognize institutions committed to systematic improvements driven by learning assessment.
-The Award will recognize institutions using assessment to reconsider learning goals, develop a shared commit to improved learning strategies, and determine the success of these efforts.
-AGLS will recognize as many as three institutions employing effective and innovative assessment processes.
-Applicants should limit their focus to assessment of just one goal, general education outcome, or area of learning.Judges will identify the best improvement model for each of three different learning areas.
-The Awards presentation will be made during the 2013 Annual AGLS Conference, September 19-21, in Indianapolis, IN.
-Representatives from recognized institutions will be asked to present their assessment processes in identified special sessions and, if possible, provide a poster presentation for display throughout the conference.
-Recipients will receive the following: a plaque recognizing their successes; recognition on the AGLS website, a highlight article in the AGLS e-Newsletter; half-priced 2013 conference registration fee for two representatives; and half-off an institutional annual membership for the 2014 year.
+For 2015, AGLS will recognize institutions committed to systematic, verifiable general education learning achieved through one of four focus categories (see below).
+AGLS will recognize up to three institutions that employ effective and innovative co-curricular experiences to help achieve an institution’s general education goals.
+The Awards presentation will be made during the 2015 Annual AGLS Conference, September 24-26, in Milwaukee, Wisconsin.
+Representatives from recognized institutions will be asked to present their co-curricular processes in identified special sessions and, if possible, provide a poster presentation for display throughout the conference.
+Recipients will receive the following: a plaque recognizing their successes; recognition on the AGLS website, listserv, and other publications; two half-priced registrations for the upcoming conference, which include a year’s membership in AGLS.

 Jerry Gaff, recently retired as Senior Scholar at AAC&U